 Dr. Lucas-Thompson is an Assistant Professor in the Department of Human Development and Family Studies at Colorado State University.
 Dr. Lucas-Thompson completed her M.A.
 (2005) in Social Ecology and Ph.D.
 (2009) in Developmental Psychology at the University of California, Irvine.
 Dr. Lucas-Thompson is intrigued by how characteristics of relationships between family members are related to the ways that adolescents respond to and regulate their emotional and physiological responses to emotional and threatening experiences and whether those differences in regulation are related to mental health and behavioral problems for those exposed to poor-quality relationships.
 She investigates these issues using assessments of psychobiological functioning (e.g., cardiovascular functioning, cortisol and salivary alpha-amylase production) and attention (i.e., eye-tracking and ERPs, or event-related potentials).
-Dr. Lucas-Thompson is originally from Chicago, IL, and loves her new home in Fort Collins.
+She also conducts intervention work to promote the emotional and physiological regulation as well as health of adolescents and families.
+Dr. Lucas-Thompson is originally from Chicago, IL, and loves living in Fort Collins.